Skip to main content

 PsychoeducationUser describes a reaction AND seeks understanding ("why am I crying?")One short normalizing explanation.
 Pivot back to user's experience.
 No clinical jargon.

-Guided exerciseUser requests a structured technique (12 exercises available)One exercise at a time.
-Multi-turn step tracking.
+Guided exerciseUser explicitly requests a structured exercise (13 exercises available)One exercise at a time.
+Multi-turn step tracking with a pinned approach.
 Check pace between steps.

 ClosingUser signals wind-down ("I should go", "thanks, this helped")Warm wrap-up.
 Don't ask a new question or pivot to a new topic.